Many credit cards offer a slew of incentives to consumers who use them — from cash back and other rewards to zero liability in case of fraud.

 Think a new purchase will cheer you up?
-Cash is king in this case so your credit card balance won’t spiral out of control.
-Plus, keep in mind that the positive feeling you get from buying something is usually short-lived.
+Perhaps.
+But remember that cash is king if you choose this mode of “therapy.”
+Use cash, and you won’t let your credit card balance spiral out of control.

 5. Medical bills

-Last year the Consumer Financial Protection Bureau ordered one of the providers of medical credit cards to refund $34 million to customers after it accused the company of deceptive enrollment practices.
-If you use a medical credit card available through your health care provider’s office to pay your bills, be careful to read the fine print about your obligations.
+If you use a medical credit card available through your health care provider’s office to pay bills, be careful to read the fine print about your obligations.

 6. A night on the town

-Handing your credit card to an unscrupulous waitperson equipped with a skimming device isn’t the only thing you need to worry about.
-If you’re out on the town throwing back drinks, it’s very easy to run up a tab you really can’t afford.
+Handing your credit card to an unscrupulous waitperson equipped with a skimming device isn’t your only worry.
+If you’re out on the town throwing back drinks, it’s easy to run up a tab you can’t afford.

-7. Big-ticket items that you can’t immediately afford to pay off
+7. Big-ticket items you can’t pay off immediately

-I am well aware of the purchase protections that accompany many credit cards, and credit cards should be used for big-ticket purchases.
-But buying something on credit when you can’t afford to pay it off right away isn’t smart for a number of reasons, a high interest rate and a risk of a late payment or default are just a few.
+Credit cards offer great purchase protections and should be used for many big-ticket purchases.
+But buying something on credit when you can’t afford to pay it off right away isn’t smart.

 8. Credit card payments

-There are real benefits, however, to transferring high-interest credit card debt to a new card with a generous 0% balance transfer offer.
-Just be aware of the balance transfer fee and the length of the offer, and decide if it makes financial sense.
+There are real benefits, however, to transferring high-interest credit card debt to a new card with a generous zero-percent balance transfer offer.
+Just be aware of the balance-transfer fee and find out how long the offer lasts.

 10. Unsecured online purchases

-This article was originally published on MoneyTalksNews.com as '10 Purchases You Shouldn’t Make With Your Credit Card'.
+This article was originally published on MoneyTalksNews.com as '10 Purchases You Shouldn’t Make With a Credit Card'.